numbat70/inclusion2021/_docs/accessibility/champions.md

 ## Accessiblity Manchester events

 This is a meetup group who has organised excellent online events in 2020.
-You can [follow them on twitter](https://twitter.com/a11ymcr).
+You can <a href="https://twitter.com/a11ymcr" target="_blank">follow them on twitter</a>.
 These two videos contains lots a great advice.

 <hr class="small">